-- provided a 24-hour reporting service for the notification of rail, bus and ferry accidents and incidents: - published a daily summary of incidents notified to OTSI through the incident reporting system and the immediate action taken; - received and reviewed 254 "72 hour" incident reports from rail, bus and ferry operators as a follow-up to notified accidents and incidents;
+- provided a 24-hour reporting service for the notification of rail, bus and ferry accidents and incidents; - published a daily summary of incidents notified to OTSI through the incident reporting system and the immediate action taken; - received and reviewed 303 "72 hour" incident reports from rail, bus and ferry operators as a follow-up to notified accidents and incidents;

-- responded to and initiated 12 OTSI investigations into serious rail, bus and ferry accidents and incidents; continued another seven investigations which were already in progress and completed 11 investigations in the reporting period. - reviewed 10 rail, bus and ferry operator investigation reports to determine the adequacy of those investigations, their findings and recommendations; - provided the Minister for Transport with monthly statutory reports on those operator investigations reviewed by OTSI; - submitted eleven OTSI investigation reports to the Minister for Transport for tabling in Parliament; - received 31 reports through the Confidential Safety Information Reporting Scheme and completed 23 of those investigations with outcomes provided to the reporters; - provided continuing professional development, education and training for all staff, and - continued the development and population of the Accident Investigation Management Database.
+- responded to and initiated 9 OTSI investigations into serious rail, bus and ferry accidents and incidents; continued another 14 investigations which were already in progress and completed 16 investigations in the reporting period. - reviewed 10 rail, bus and ferry operator investigation reports to determine the adequacy of those investigations, their findings and recommendations; - provided the Minister for Transport with monthly statutory reports on those operator investigations reviewed by OTSI; - submitted 16 OTSI investigation reports to the Minister for Transport for tabling in Parliament; - received 25 reports through the Confidential Safety Information Reporting Scheme and completed 23 of those investigations with outcomes provided to the reporters; - provided continuing professional development, education and training for all staff, and - continued the development and population of the Accident Investigation Management Database.

 Performance & Number of Executive Officers

-Nui mber of S ES Office ers
+Nu nber of S ES Office ers

-No of Female staff in SES 2010 No of SES Officers (total) 2010 No of SES Officers (total) 2009 SES Level
+SES Level No of SES Officers (total) 2010 No of SES Officers (total) 2011 No of Female staff in SES 2011

 5 1 1 0

 Total 1 1 0